Latest Articles

 4. Adapt to your environment

 Ever notice how you feel different on a sunny day versus a gloomy one?
 Our surroundings affect us more than we realise.
 If you’re always cold, maybe it’s time to befriend warm drinks or cozy socks.
 It’s not about drastic changes, just little tweaks to help your body feel more at ease.
 Why is this important?
-To help your body remain in a state of homeostasis.
+To help your body remain in a state of homeostasis & avoid triggering a release in cortisol.

 5. Do less